parichard/malachor-ruins/README.md

 ## Malachor: Ruins is a Battlefront 2 (2005) custom made map.

 The reason I am sharing the map files on github is to try to centralise the work and to have only one 'master' version of the map being worked on.
-Having a cluster of different versions going around would be confusing and I think it's best to avoid it.
+Having a cluster of different versions going around could be confusing and I think it's best to avoid it.
 If you have never used github before I encourage you to follow the quick tutorial available when you create your account.

 #### Basically, from my understanding of github:
 - Features ideas go in the issues tab.